 - edit your work, and edit it again, and edit it one more time; make sure that you search and destroy every typo, including punctuation errors – a misplaced apostrophe is like grit in the eye

 - include a simple covering email, which should briefly state your writing background so we know where you are coming from

-- it may take up to six months for us to read your work and consider it for publication.
+- it may take up to three months for us to read your work and consider it for publication.
 If we don't get back to you within that time, feel free to query.
 Heaven knows we're only human and work can slip through the cracks.

 - and, of course, subscribe to the journal (it's free!) so you know what sort of work we’re into

 Verity La publishes in the following streams: